nextdoor

 If the patio door is sticking because of dirty rollers or tracks, cleaning it would be fairly easy.
 However, you shouldn’t remove the sashes alone.
 Sliding door sashes are mostly made of glass and can be a lot heavier than they look.
 Follow the removal instructions, and then clean the frames and hardware using a clean cloth.
 You can use a soft nylon brush to remove the dirt on the tracks, and then vacuum them dry.
 Drop-in replacements are typically available for broken rollers.
 Make sure you are buying the right replacement parts for the right sliding door.

-Twin Cities Siding and Roofing is your leading provider of patio door options.
-Give us a call at 651-571-9557
+Twin Cities Siding & Roofing is your leading provider of patio door options.
+Give us a call at (651) 571-9557, or fill out our contact form.
+We serve customers in St. Paul and surrounding areas.

 Facebook